eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

     - Detaching a callback from within a callback.
     - [robust] When the detach call returns we guarantee that the callback is never called again.
-E.g. blocks till the callback is removed, if the callback is concurrently running it blocks until the callback is finished and removed.
+E.g. blocks till the callback is removed, if the callback is concurrently running it will block until the callback is finished and removed.
       Exception: If a callback detaches itself it blocks until the callback is removed and not until the callback is finished.
     - Calling detach means that after that call the callback is no longer attached even when it was not attached in the first place.
 Therefore it will always succeed.

- - When the ReactAl goes out of scope it should detach itself from every class to which it was attached via a callback.
+ - When the ReactAl goes out of scope it should detach itself from every class to which it was attached via a provided callback (like in the WaitSet).

- - When the class which is attached to the ReactAl goes out of scope it should detach itself from the ReactAl
+ - When the class which is attached to the ReactAl goes out of scope it should detach itself from the ReactAl via a provided callback (like in the WaitSet).

+### Code Example
 ```cpp
 ReactAl myCallbackReactal;
 iox::popo::UntypedSubscriber mySubscriber;